-'''

-Combinatorics (MTH 124) Logic (MTH 187)

-Number Theory (MTH 128) Mathematical Modeling (MTH 196S)

-Differential Equations (MTH 131) Two courses in Physics (e.g., PHY 51,52)
+Combinatorics (MTH 124) Logic (MTH 187) Number Theory (MTH 128) Mathematical Modeling (MTH 196S) Differential Equations (MTH 131) Two courses in Physics (e.g., PHY 51,52)

-'''

-A student interested in becoming a secondary mathematics teacher should contact Jack Bookman (027A Physics Building, 660-2831, bookman@math.duke.edu).
+A student interested in becoming a secondary mathematics teacher should contact Jack Bookman (027A Physics, 660-2831, bookman@math.duke.edu)or Richard Hodel (228C Physics, 660-2846, hodel@math.duke.edu).
 There are several paths that one might pursue to major in mathematics and also to be qualified to teach:

 - 1. To become certified to teach so that one can go directly into secondary school teaching upon completion of an undergraduate degree, a student should complete the requirements for the mathematics major, meet the requirements for certification in North Carolina (which includes a prescribed list of mathematics and education courses), and complete a teaching internship during the spring semester of the senior year.
-Contact Ginger Wilson in the Program in Education (213 West Duke Building, East Campus, 660-3075) for a more complete description of these requirements. - 2.
-Alternatively, a student may complete the undergraduate degree in mathematics and proceed directly to graduate school to obtain a master of arts in teaching or a master of arts in mathematics education.
+Contact Vicki Stocking in the Program in Education (213 West Duke, East Campus, 660-3075) for a more complete description of these requirements. - 2.
+Alternatively, a student may complete the undergraduate degree in mathematics and proceed directly to graduate school to obtain a master of arts in teaching (MAT) or a master of arts in mathematics education.
 Either degree prepares one for a secondary school teaching position with an advanced pay scale, and some junior colleges employ teachers who hold these degrees.
+Duke has one of the most innovative MAT programs in the country.
+It is virtually unique with its emphasis on extensive classroom experience and on advanced mathematics courses rather than on education courses.
+For information about this program see the Director, Rosemary Thorne (West duke, 684-4353, rrt@acpub.duke.edu) or the representative for the Mathematics Department, Richard Hodel (228C Physics, 660-2846, hodel@math.duke.edu).

-Duke has a program that leads to a master of arts in teaching; for more information about this program see Rosemary Thorne (138B Social Sciences, 684-4353, mat@acpub.duke.edu). - 3.
-To teach in a private school, only an undergraduate degree with a major or minor in mathematics may be required.
+3. To teach in a private school, only an undergraduate degree with a major or minor in mathematics may be required.
 However, a mathematics major is highly recommended.